inferiorplanets/inferiorplanets.github.io/_posts/2016-02-10-goldstein.md

 Either way.
 It’s up to you</i>.
 I want to tell you: <i>We can make the staircase gold if you want, or platinum.
-We can make it out of moonstone even.</i> Here you are watching me dry off with your binoculars, or plucking a stray hair from my shoulder.
+We can make it out of moonstone even.</i> Here you are watching me dry off with your binoculars, or plucking a stray hair from my shoulder.</P>

 ___